awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-setup.rst

 - :ref:`Add analytics to your app <tutorial-ios-aws-mobile-notes-analytics>` so you can view demographic information about your users.

-- :ref:`Add a simple sign-in/sign-up flow <tutorial-ios-aws-mobile-notes-analytics>` for authentication.
+- :ref:`Add a simple sign-in/sign-up flow <tutorial-ios-aws-mobile-notes-auth>` for authentication.

 - :ref:`Access data stores in the AWS <tutorial-ios-aws-mobile-notes-data>` cloud, so that a user's notes are available to them on any device with the app installed.